svilupp/awesome-generative-ai-meets-julia-language/README.md

 ## Generative AI Projects and Julia

 - [JuliaGenAI Organization](http://juliagenai.org/) - JuliaGenAI is a community of Julia developers and researchers working on generative AI.
-It's a great place to start if you want to contribute to the ecosystem. **UNDER CONSTRUCTION**
+Website is under construction.

+> [!IMPORTANT]
-**Google Summer of Code 2024 with JuliaGenAI**
+> **Google Summer of Code 2024 with JuliaGenAI**
+>

-Leap into JuliaGenAI's Google Summer of Code: Unleash your potential, learn about practical applications, and make pivotal contributions in the exciting world of generative AI with Julia—a chance to grow, impact, and thrive in an expanding ecosystem.
+> Leap into JuliaGenAI's Google Summer of Code: Unleash your potential, learn about practical applications, and make pivotal contributions in the exciting world of generative AI with Julia—a chance to grow, impact, and thrive in an expanding ecosystem.
 [Learn more](https://julialang.org/jsoc/gsoc/juliagenai/)

 ## Models